Shubham189/ChunML.github.io/_posts/2016-10-09-Installing-Caffe-CPU-Only.md

 make: *** [.build_release/src/caffe/net.o] Error 1
 {% endhighlight %}

 Seems like a mess, huh?
 It is because *hdf5* library and *hdf5_hl* library actually have a postfix *serial* in their names, the compiler cannot find them.
-To fix this, we just have to make a **link** to the actuall files.
+To fix this, we just have to make a **link** to the actual files.
 Remember, we are not changing their names!

 But first, let's check out the actual name of the libraries.
 It may vary on your machines, though.